Open Forum: Ecological Management and Restoration 2.2.G

 Lucy Gilchrist is a PhD student at the University of Sydney, where their research is focused on identifying habitat refuges for small vertebrates in arid NSW.
 Lucy has previously studied a Master of Environment at the University of Melbourne focused on conservation and restoration, as well as community engagement and education.
 They are interested in applying interdisciplinary approaches to the decision-making processes for biodiversity management with a particular interest in arid and semi-arid landscapes.

-Dr Hugh Mcgregor
+Dr Hugh McGregor

 Field Ecologist